What Is A Merchant Cash Advance?

 Evaluating Your Merchant Cash Advance Offer

-Because merchant cash advances are so different than other types of financing, merchants are often at a loss regarding how to analyze an offer presented to them.
-Because advances don’t carry interest rates, which is how we’re used to evaluating loan offers, understanding the costs can be a little more difficult.
+Because merchant cash advances are so different from other types of financing, merchants are often at a loss regarding how to analyze an offer presented to them.
+Advances don’t carry interest rates, which is how we’re used to evaluating loan offers, so understanding the costs can be a little more difficult.